The Saul Junction Boat Owners Club takes its name from the former canal ‘crossroads’ of the Stroudwater Navigation and Gloucester Sharpness Canal.

 Wycliffe Sculling Centre

 Wycliffe College, a local public school, operates The Wycliffe Sculling Centre on the Gloucester-Sharpness Canal at the Junction.
 It is the scene of regular rowing activity throughout the year.
 On the first Saturday in December and February Wycliffe hosts the ‘Rowing Heads’.
 This is a rowing competition that attracts scores of boats, their crews and supporters.
-Some restrictions to navigation will apply on these days.
+Some restrictions to navigation apply on these days.

 The Willow Trust